BrittanyPete/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React was created by developers at Facebook to be able to support the constant changing of the interface for it's users.
+It allows things to happen on a page without having to re-load the whole page again.

 1. Describe component state.

+  Component state is used to store information about the component that you can change over time.
+This change usually happens as a result of user or system events.

 1. Describe props.

+  Props are information held on state inside one component that we can pass to another component.
+Once set, props cannot change.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  A side effect is anything that affects something outside of the scope of the function that is being executed.
+You can sync effects by using the Effect hook.